Factbox: Saudi Arabia's $19 billion private sector stimulus package

 -- 7 billion riyals worth of customs fees will be returned to SMEs

--- 5 billion riyals for a programme supporting large investments; the government did not give details
+-- 5 billion riyals for a program supporting large investments; the government did not give details

--- 2.56 billion riyals of spending on the country’s broadband and fibre optics infrastructure
+-- 2.56 billion riyals of spending on the country’s broadband and fiber optics infrastructure

 -- 13.87 billion riyals to promote advanced construction techniques